-Participation is required in this course because of the importance of dialogue to thinking, self-awareness and learning.
+Participation is required in this course because of the importance of dialogue to thinking, self-awareness, and learning.
 The different viewpoints shared during the class will help expand the thinking of all participants.
 Everyone's comments deserve and will receive respectful hearings.

 The instructor will assign you randomly to a small group for in-class discussion.
 You may want to meet with your group outside of class to share readings.
-Each student needs to be very familiar with the course readings in order to be successful in the examinations and the paper.
+Each student needs to be very familiar with the course readings in order to be successful in the examination and the paper.

 Your learning is directly related to the effort you put into the reading and class activities.
 Therefore, class participation in NURS 1050 counts for a percentage of the final grade.
-Participation includes doing the reading and writing preparation for class and talking actively in the group.
+Participation includes doing five additions to the collage, the readings and written preparation for class, and talking actively in the group.
 Sometimes, you will be called upon to share your group's discussions with the larger class so be prepared to do this.
 If you have trouble participating in class or are uncomfortable doing so, please get assistance from the instructor and group members.
-The instructor will monitor your preparation and participation.
+The instructor will monitor your preparation, participation, and attendance.